webmastersmith/WGU_Cloud_Computing/D278_Scripting_and_Programming_Foundations/Scripting_Programming.md

 - [wgu D278 Outline](https://srm--c.vf.force.com/apex/coursearticle?Id=kA03x000000spz1CAA)
 - focus on chapters: 1, 2, 7.1, 7.2, 8, 9.
 - book ISBN: 978-1-394-13419-9

-Once you take the PA, review it hard and study the chapters it recommends.
+- Once you take the PA, review it hard and study the chapters it recommends.

-Absolutely don't overthink this class, it is a very VERY basic course that ultimately needs you to understand the concepts.
+  - Absolutely don't overthink this class, it is a very VERY basic course that ultimately needs you to understand the concepts.

-The OA will be very similar to the PA.
+  - The OA will be very similar to the PA.

-Understand the SDLC and which phase each diagram sits in: (Memorize this and whiteboard it) ADIC = UCAS
+  - Understand the SDLC and which phase each diagram sits in: (Memorize this and whiteboard it) ADIC = UCAS

-Analysis has Use Case Design has class diagram Implementation has activity Testing has sequence
+    - Analysis Phase(goals) = Use Case Diagram
+    - Design Phase(wireframe) = Class Diagram
+    - Implementation Phase(write) = Activity Diagram
+    - Testing Phase(check) = Sequence Diagram

-Understand the fundamental difference between For and While loops
+  - Understand the fundamental difference between For and While loops

-Understand the fundamental difference between agile and waterfall
+  - Understand the fundamental difference between agile and waterfall

-Understand the different data types ( integer, float, boolean, string )
+  - Understand the different data types ( integer, float, boolean, string )

-Understand how to find the value of basic functions ( there are several of these to reference from in the PA )
+  - Understand how to find the value of basic functions ( there are several of these to reference from in the PA )

-That makes up probably 75% of the real exam.
+  - That makes up probably 75% of the real exam.

-I opened the class on a Tuesday in April and finished that Thursday with flying colors.
+  - I opened the class on a Tuesday in April and finished that Thursday with flying colors.

 ## Lesson 2 Questions | Programming Fundamentals